 How a Charitable Remainder Trust works

-Sylvia Ramble is 82 and a widow.
+Sylvia Ramble is 82.
 She has loved spending time in the Park her entire life and, in addition to enjoying its beauty, has been fascinated by its history.
 Sylvia decides to create a charitable remainder trust that will, in the future, provide for the restoration and maintenance of the Park's bridges, arches, and historic structures.

 By establishing the trust she has: